Pac-Mania: Ports

-Pac-Mania arrived on all of the major 8- and 16-bit systems in Europe in 1988, which were Amiga and Atari ST in October, Commodore 64 later that year, and Amstrad CPC, MSX and ZX Spectrum in December.
+Pac-Mania arrived on all of the major 8-bit and 16-bit systems in Europe in 1988, which were Amiga and Atari ST in October, Commodore 64 later that year, and Amstrad CPC, MSX and ZX Spectrum in December.
 The conversions were designed and ported by Teque Software, then composed of the duo Peter Harrap and Shaun Hollingworth, and the games were published by Grandslam Entertainment.
 Grandslam also developed an Acorn Archimedes port, which was published by Domark in 1991.
 Sharp Corporation developed and published a port of the game for its X68000 computer in early 1989.
 Namco also released an MSX2 port of the game in mid-June that year.

 Pac-Mania was later ported to the Nintendo Entertainment System in late 1990 and the Master System and Sega Genesis in 1991 by Tengen.
 The Genesis version was released in North America and Europe, while the NES version was exclusive to North America and the Master System port (developed and published by TecMagik) was exclusive to Europe.
 The Genesis port was outsourced to Sculptured Software, while the NES port was outsourced to Westwood Studios.